Atlas-Night-Out/Nightscout-xdrip-AAPS/README.md

 # Nightscout-xdrip-AAPS
-A web site Docs site that will help on setups
+A web site Docs site that will help with setups on Nightscout things, Xdrip+ and AAPS